The 4 Best Shades of WHITE For Dark Wood Trim or Cabinets

 Benjamin Moore Cloud White, do you need same white matching on cabinets, ceiling and trim, kitchen with warm white.
 Kylie M Interiors Edesign

 Cloud White has an LRV of 85, so it’s similar depth to Pure White and White Dove; it’s just more noticeably warmer.
-It’s a CLASSIC shade from Benjamin Moore’s Off-White Collection.
+It’s a classic shade from Benjamin Moore’s Off-White Collection.
 And while compared to a brighter white, it can READ like an off-white, its LRV and degree of color tell us it’s a legit shade of white.

 Here’s Cloud White on the board and batten and trim with a dark wood floor and medium-toned greige paint color on the walls…